Free QR Code Generator vs. Paid: What You Actually Get (2026)

 • Edit the destination URL after printing — essential for seasonal offers, updated menus, or campaign refreshes

-• Track scans with full analytics (time, location, device type, operating system)
+• Track every scan with full analytics (time, location, device type, operating system)

 • A/B test destinations by routing different scan segments to different pages

-• Deactivate codes remotely if a campaign ends or a product is discontinued
+• Deactivate codes remotely if a campaign ends or a code is compromised

 • Add password protection or expiry dates for time-limited access

-The numbers back this up: 79% of businesses specifically choose dynamic QR codes for personalized, context-aware customer interactions, and dynamic codes now hold 64.35% of the entire QR code market.
-For business use, static codes are rarely the right choice — which means free tools are rarely the right choice.
-You can learn more about making this decision in our comprehensive dynamic vs. static QR codes guide.
+The numbers back this up: dynamic codes now hold 64.92% of the entire QR code market, and 79% of businesses specifically choose dynamic codes for personalised, context-aware customer interactions.
+For business use, static codes are rarely the right choice.
+Learn more in our comprehensive dynamic vs. static QR codes guide.

 Analytics and Scan Tracking: The Data Gap